How to Get a Credit Card for the First Time: Everything You Need to Know

 Secured Credit Cards

-However, these types of credit cards for first-time users require you to make a refundable security deposit.
+However, these types of cards require you to make a refundable security deposit.
 The deposit, which becomes your spending limit in most cases, serves as collateral for the card issuer.
 This is money that you’ll get back as long as you pay your credit card bills on time.

 It’s also worth mentioning that your monthly payments are not deducted from the security deposit.
 Unlike prepaid debit cards that work as an online wallet from where your purchases are charged, secured cards require monthly payments.
 This is why you need to make sure to avoid high-interest rates or late payment fees.